dakom/w3bay/README.md

 1. `task relayer-start-[local|testnet]` (in its own terminal)
 2. `task frontend-dev-[local|testnet]` (in its own terminal)

-As contracts change and you want to redeploy:
+As contracts change and you want to migrate, just `task contracts-migrate-[local|testnet]` and hard reload the frontend

+If you need a full redeployment (new addresses, wipe the state, etc.):

 1. shut down the "live working environment" (kill the terminals)
 2. `task contracts-deploy-[local|testnet]`
 3. `task relayer-create-channels-[local|testnet]`
 4. Restart the "live working environment" as above

-Theoretically, migrations would not require new channels or stopping/starting the live environment, however this isn't currently supported, as of right now every change must be re-deployed to get the full user experience.

 #### Detailed Mode